 Some injuries can bruise your kidney.
-This may cause blood to appear in your urine.
-The blood may be in small amounts that you can't see; or, it might color your urine pink or light red.
-Any blood usually clears in 1 to 2 days and the kidney function returns to normal.
-If the blood does not clear from your urine after 2 days, call your doctor.
+These include automobile accidents, falls, assaults, and injuries from contact sports.
+A kidney bruise may cause blood to appear in your urine.
+The blood may be in small amounts that you can't see.
+Or it might color your urine pink or light red.
+Any blood often clears in 1 to 2 days and the kidney function returns to normal.
+Call your healthcare provider if the blood does not clear from your urine after 2 days.

-The following are signs and symptoms of renal contusion:
+These are signs and symptoms of a bruised kidney:

 Blood in the urine

-Flank pain (the area between your hip and ribs)
+Pain in the area between your hip and ribs (flank pain)

 If you've had a bruise to your kidney, follow these tips:

-Drink lots of fluid (at least 8 to 10 glasses of water a day).
+Drink lots of fluid.
+This means at least 8 to 10 glasses of water a day.

-Rest and avoid heavy lifting and strenuous activity for the next few days.
+Rest.
+Don't lift heavy objects or do strenuous activity for the next few days.

-You may use acetaminophen or ibuprofen to control pain, unless another medicine was prescribed.
-[NOTE: If you have chronic liver or kidney disease or ever had a stomach ulcer or gastrointestinal bleeding, talk with your doctor before using these medicines.]
+You may use over-the-counter medicine to control pain, unless your healthcare provider prescribed something else.
+Talk with your provider before using acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) such as naproxen or ibuprofen if you have chronic liver or kidney disease.
+Also talk with your provider if you've ever had a stomach ulcer or gastrointestinal bleeding.
 Aspirin should never be used in anyone under 18 years of age who is ill with a fever.
-This may cause Reye Syndrome which can lead to severe liver damage.
+This may cause a life-threatening condition called Reye syndrome.

 Rapid heart rate